 On our platform a Runner represents a cloud resource to run containers.
 Concretly a runner is a public cloud instance, an on-premise VM or a bare metal server.
-Each runner is identified by a name that you define.
-You will use that name to indicate on which runner to deploy or move a container.
+Each runner is identified by a uniq name that you define.
+You will use that name to indicate on which runner to deploy or assign a container service.

 The way to create a runner is by using a model that defines the provider, the region and the caracteristics of the underlying cloud resource (number of vCPU, RAM size, disk size, GPUs).

-We provide some predefined runner models available on AWS, Azure, GCP and ScaleWay.
+We provide some predefined runner models available on all the major cloud providers and regional ones.

 Using the Web console